 Bill TILLEY (Benambra) (09:56): Junction Support Services is a Wodonga-based not-for-profit.
 It runs several programs, but I want to turn the spotlight on one that receives no government support whatsoever.
 Windbreak 3690 offers young people aged between 12 and 24 a safe and inclusive place twice a week.
 It is where they can enjoy meals, participate in activities and develop social connections, all free of charge.
 More than 40 kids attend each evening.
 Last year they served about 800 meals and had 3500 people through their front door.
 Many programs are self-generated.
 A blackboard for ideas takes pride of place at Windbreak.
 This is a virtual community initiative combating social isolation, which affects nearly 60 per cent of all year 7 and year 9 students in Wodonga.
 The success stories are inspiring.
-A 17-year-old girl who kept to herself playing video games finally opened up to workers about the help that she needs.
+A 17-year-old boy whose anxiety had left him stuck in the family home for two years now has mates.
+A 15-year-old girl who kept to herself playing video games finally opened up to workers about the help that she needs.
 At a time of rising youth crime across the state, Windbreak gives young people a community and purpose.
 It runs off the smell of an oily rag, generously supported by the community and local businesses, but without Windbreak there is no dedicated youth place in Wodonga.